fenago/nlp-fundamentals/lab_guides/Lab_7.md

 representation techniques, such as simple integer encoding, character-level encoding, one-hot encoding, and word encoding.

-In the next chapter, we will look at the area of sentiment analysis, which is the automated understanding of tone or sentiment in text sources.
-Sentiment analysis uses some of the vector representation techniques that we saw in this chapter.
+In the next lab, we will look at the area of sentiment analysis, which is the automated understanding of tone or sentiment in text sources.
+Sentiment analysis uses some of the vector representation techniques that we saw in this lab.